Harry-Chen/thu-learn-lib/README.md

 const homework = await helper.getHomeworkList(course.id);
 const questions = await helper.getAnsweredQuestionList(course.id);

-// logout if you want, which has no effect in browsers helper.logout();
+// logout if you want, the cookie jar will be cleared in Node const logoutSuccess = await helper.logout();
 ```

 According to security strategies (CORS, CORB) of browsers, you might need to run the code in the page context of `https://learn2018.tsinghua.edu.cn` and `https://id.tsinghua.edu.cn`.
 The simplest way is to run the code as a browser extension.